canhminhdo/canhminhdo.github.io/_pages/about.md

 # About This Site
 This website was formally built in the Spring of 2020 when I was the 1st year Ph.D. student at JAIST.
 The main purposes of this website are listed below:
-* Discuss the formal method, software verification as well as machine learning and deep learning.
+* Discuss about formal method, software verification as well as machine learning and deep learning.
 * Present my research projects
 * Record my personal achievements when I start learning something new.